ingeniousambivert/Feathers-React-Starter/server/README.md

  }
 ```

-Replace all the development credentials with production credentials in the `production.json` in production mode.
+Replace all the development credentials with production credentials in the `production.json` before deploying.

 ## Testing